 Olivia Jade, Kendall Jenner & More Stars Under 30 Looking Gorgeous In Bikinis

-Hailey Baldwin, Kendall Jenner and Olivia Jade have also slayed their sexy bikini looks lately!
-Check out their best swimsuit looks right here.
+Hailey Baldwin, Kendall Jenner and Olivia Jade are just a few of the young stars who have slayed their sexy bikini looks lately!
+Check out their best swimsuit pics right here.

 While it may not be summer, some of our favorite young stars have been rocking their bikinis over the winter break.
 Kylie Jenner, of course, is the bikini queen — recently slaying in an ultra-sexy cream top as she went for a dip.
 Olivia Jade Giannulli and Amelia Hamlin rocked their two piece swimsuits as they enjoyed the California sunshine, while Bella Thorne and Dua Lipa looked incredible as they vacationed in Mexico.
 See their latest bikini photos below, along with pics from Kendall Jenner and Hailey Baldwin!